Core Calculators

-UK Landed Cost Calculator — China to UK Total Import Cost
+UK Landed Cost Calculator — US to UK Total Import Cost

 Reference Basis

-Based on published HTS, CBP, USTR, and other official tariff guidance in effect at the last review date.
+Based on published HTS, destination customs, USTR, and other official tariff guidance in effect at the last review date.

 Planning Note